Invoiced/api/source/includes/_customers.md

 # Customers

 Customers represent the entity you are billing, whether this is an organization or a individual.
 Each customer has a collection mode, automatic or manual.
 In automatic collection mode any invoices will be charged to your customer's payment source.
-Currently we only support debit and credit cards as payment sources.
+Currently we support debit / credit cards and bank accounts (via ACH) as payment sources.

 Conversely, manual collection mode will let your customers pay each invoice issued with one of the payment methods you accept.